 Azula is succeeded by Amon in The Legend of Korra, who has obtained this status in record time, SIX EPISODES!
 Every thing this guy does only gains him more followers.
 He sends a threat to city hall, and knows that they won't listen and just heighten security at the Pro Bending arena.
 He then has his fellow equalists disguise as simple audience members and sneak in their weapons by hiding them in their popcorn.
 Turns out he wanted the entire police force there so he could take them all out at once before they could stop him and show the whole stadium how powerless they were.
 He also might have paid off the Pro Bending referees to not call out the Wolfbats team's cheating to ensure that they'd win the match, so Amon could then make an example of them by taking away their bending.
 And he knows how to take advantage of the situations: he always makes sure that people see the truth of his extremist beliefs that benders abuse their powers.
 It helps that the first thing we ever see him really do in the show is taking bending powers away from dangerous crime bosses.

 Korra Book Two brings us Varrick, the goofy, charismatic Uncle Pennybags of an executive who befriends our heroes in the first few episodes before talking them into helping him escalate a regional conflict into a full-scale war, smuggle in weapons, organise a small military coup, and buy up everything they own whilst still keeping them completely convinced that he's on their side.
 As he cheerfully puts it, "If you can't make money during a war, then you just plain can't make money!"
 By the time anyone finally realizes he's only out for himself, he's already succeeded in stealing all of Asami's remaining goods then convinced her he's "saved" her company by buying it out.
 He then gets the only person who suspects him thrown in jail, and, if Bolin hadn't happened to spot the boat left by his soldiers, he likely would've succeeded in kidnapping President Raiko and convincing Republic City to send troops to the war front, earning him even more money.
 Even when he's jailed, he's not phased by it, since his company made the prison and he designed himself a Luxury Prison Suite in the likely event he ended up in there.
 He then lends the Krew his personal battleship as an act of goodwill.
 He ends the season escaping justice by taking advantage of the chaos Vaatu is causing and using a hang-glider which he just happened to have smuggled into his jail cell in the event an aerial escape opportunity presented itself.
-Throughout the season Varrick manages to be surprisingly ingenious in his plots, Crazy-Prepared for any eventuality, and genuinely affable to the Krew even as he's manipulating them or screwing them over for his own interests.
+When he's next seen in Book 3, it's in Zaofu, being treated as a guest of honor and going completely unpunished for any of his actions.
+Su Yin trusts him and believes he deserves another chance.
+Throughout the show Varrick manages to be surprisingly ingenious in his plots, Crazy-Prepared for any eventuality, and genuinely affable to the Krew even as he's manipulating them or screwing them over for his own interests.

-Nerissa is hands down the best manipulator in the television series.
-Her schemes have spanned over ten years to complete her goal of universal conquest to unite all words, Nerissa takes on multiple false identities to help defeat Meridian's evil dictator by posing as a castle servant to pass information to the rebel army.
+Nerissa from W.I.T.C.H. is hands down the second best manipulator in the television series.
+Her schemes have spanned over ten years to complete her goal of universal conquest to unite all words, Nerissa takes on multiple false identities to help defeat Meridian's evil ruler Phobos by posing as a castle servant to pass information to the rebel army.